 Gluten free sesame chicken recipe

-You know what’s really freaking delicious?
-Sesame chicken!
-You know what stinks?
-Take-out sesame chicken that arrives gummy and saccharine sweet.
-Yech.
-Truth be told, until recently I hadn’t eaten sesame chicken in almost a decade.
-We don’t have any decent Chinese restaurants around here, and when I had to cut gluten out of my diet almost a decade ago, most Chinese foods went with it.
+When I had to cut gluten out of my diet a decade ago, most Chinese foods went with it.
 A few months ago, however, craving struck, and I went on a sesame chicken recipe-developing spree.
 After several tries, I hit the nail on the head.

 How to make sesame chicken

-Next you make the sauce.
-I use easy-to-find pantry ingredients and replace the sugar with honey (only a quarter cup of honey compared to the cup or so of sugar in most recipes!).
-I also add a touch of heat (in the way of sriracha) for balance.
-It's deeply flavorful but much lighter than most take-out sauces.
+Simmer together a quick sauce made with easy-to-find pantry ingredients.
+It's sweetened with just a quarter cup of honey compared to the cup or so of sugar in most recipes.
+Sriracha lends a touch of heat for balance.

-I know a lot of you will see the word “fry” and freak.
-Let me assure you, this is “foolproof frying 101.”
-The result is light and tender morsels of goodness, not the heavy, greasy stuff of our fears (although, you could skip the flouring and frying steps - see below).
+I know many of you will be nervous about frying, but this is “foolproof frying 101.”
+The result is light and tender morsels of chicken, nothing heavy or greasy (although, you could skip the frying steps - see the tips below).

 - When frying, you’ll want use a large heavy pot (such as a Dutch oven).
 Heat the oil to 350°F, then add your battered chicken.
 If you don’t have a thermometer, you can test to see if the oil is hot enough by adding a small piece of chicken.
 It should start bubbling and fizzing immediately.
 Since the chicken is cut into small pieces, it only takes about three minutes to cook through.